nanthagabriel/learning-projects/README.md

 ---

-### 🧠 `leetcode_projects`
-- This folder will contain my solutions to coding challenges from LeetCode.
-  I’ll focus on tackling algorithms, data structures and enhancing problem-solving skills.

----

-### 🧩 `exercism_projects`
-- This folder will contain my solutions to challenges from Exercism.
-  The focus will be on Python and algorithms.

----

 ### 📚 `cs50p_projects`
 - This folder will contain all my projects and exercises from the CS50P course.
   I’ll share project work and solutions to the course assignments.